Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/assignments/instructions.md

 # Jigsaw - making a request 🧩

-- Class will be divided into two groups.
+- Class will be divided into groups.
 - Depending on how many members, choose one or two of the following links, making sure all the links are taken.

 - [Link 1](https://github.com/Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/blob/master/Lessons/Lesson7/assignments/request/handle.md)